-I decided to create this post to help clarify the difference between 3 such resources: 1) The Worm Farming Alliance (WFA), 2) Compost Guy “Ultimate” (CGU), and 3) Elite Worm Breeding (EWB), and 4) Professional Worm Growing Secrets (PWG).
+three four such resources: 1) The Worm Farming Alliance (WFA), 2) Compost Guy “Ultimate” (CGU), 3) Elite Worm Breeding (EWB), and 4) Professional Worm Growing Secrets (PWG).

 The Worm Farming Alliance (WFA) – This is a high-level online community and networking resource for people wanting to get serious about worm farming (or take their current efforts further).
-You can think of it as a great way to “rub elbows with”, and get high quality advice from, others in industry – including plenty of serious professionals.
-I personally founded the WFA nearly a decade ago (as I type this in 2020) with the intention of making it a one-stop “all things worm farming” information/community hub.
+You can think of it as a great way to “rub elbows with”, and get high quality advice from, others in the industry – including plenty of serious professionals.
+I personally founded the WFA back in 2011 with the intention of making it a one-stop “all things worm farming” information/community hub.
 I’ll spare you the long-winded backstory, with all the ups and downs over the years, but the long and the short of it is that the fantastic community has always been the most important strength/asset.
-Last fall we (myself, along with managing partners Steve Churchill and Larry Shier) decided to streamline things and make that the primary focus moving forward.
+Some time ago, we (myself, along with managing partners Steve Churchill and Larry Shier) decided to streamline things and make the incredible community the primary focus moving forward.
 It is especially well-suited for those focused on starting or further developing a business venture.
 Not recommended for anyone who refuses to use Facebook (the primary communication channel is a private Facebook group). >> Click Here to Learn More <<

-Elite Worm Breeding (EWB) – This is a course & member community started by my good friend Larry Shier.
-It is highly focused on the topic of serious (composting) worm breeding, with a lot of emphasis on space-saving set-ups.
+Elite Worm Breeding (EWB) – This is a course & membership community started by my good friend Larry Shier.
+It is highly focused on the topic of serious (composting) worm breeding, with emphasis on space-saving set-ups.
 This is a more expensive resource, but it also has a proven track record of success stories, and rock-solid support from Larry himself.
 I heartily recommend EWB for anyone wanting to start/further develop a worm farming business that involves selling worms/cocoons.
 IMPORTANT NOTE: RWC readers can get 20% off by using the code RWC20 on the checkout page, and WFA members are entitled to 40% off (if you are a WFA member, just drop me an email to get that coupon code).
 Note: The community portal is a private Facebook group, so once again this may not be ideally suited for those who absolutely refuse to use Facebook. >> Click Here to Learn More <<

 If you have ANY questions/concerns, absolutely get in touch!
 I am more than happy to elaborate on anything shared here.